KE-Project/music_influence/README.md

 * Daniele Marini

 # Usage
+The ontology is in the file 'Protege_Ontology.ttl', and has to been opened with Protegé.

 In order to query the Knowledge Graph we use a free and open source Java framework called Fuseki.

 The first thing to do is to clone the repository to have access to the data: